 The handler is responsible for caring for and supervising the service animal, which includes toileting, feeding, and grooming and veterinary care.
 The University is not obligated to supervise or otherwise care for a service animal.

 - All animals on campus must be on a leash and/or under the control of their handler at all times

 - All animals must be under the constant supervision of their handler at all times

 - No animal may be left unattended at any time on campus.
-No animals may be tied or tethered to any university property including to buildings, railings, bike racks, fire hydrants, fences, sign posts, benches and trees
+No animals may be tied or tethered to any University property including to buildings, railings, bike racks, fire hydrants, fences, sign posts, benches and/or trees

 - Animals are not permitted in flower gardens/beds or fountains

-- Handlers are responsible for cleaning up after the animals and may be strictly liable for any damage to property or injury to persons caused by their animals.
+- Handlers are responsible for cleaning up after their animals and may be strictly liable for any damage to property or injury to persons caused by their animals.

 - Handlers must comply with all state, county and city laws pertaining to animal control while on campus.